-Our former trustee, Phil Wadey, and his colleague Sarah Bucks have recently published the second edition of their book, Rights of Way – Restoring the Record which aims to enthuse, enable and empower rights of way researchers to make definitive map modification order applications to ensure that routes that would be extinguished in 2026 are saved from the cut-off date.
+Our vice-chair of trustees, Phil Wadey, and his colleague Sarah Bucks have recently published the second edition of their book, Rights of Way – Restoring the Record which aims to enthuse, enable and empower rights of way researchers to make definitive map modification order applications to ensure that routes that would be extinguished in 2026 are saved from the cut-off date.
 This invaluable reference book covers identifying routes, the key sources of evidence of historic ways, where that information is located, what it can tell us, and how a systematic research method is the best way forward.

 For those of you who may already have a copy of the first edition, the main updates are as follows:

 . additional evidence sources not considered in the first edition

 . references to how the courts have interpreted evidence

 . a new chapter on research projects